 ANB033 targets CD122, the common beta subunit shared by the IL-15 and IL-2 receptors.
-IL-15 and IL-2 signaling mediate the proliferation and survival of NK cells and subsets of T cells, including tissue resident memory T cells (T{RM}), as well as inflammatory cytokine secretion (IFN_Y) during T cell activation.
-ANB033 is designed with an affinity to CD122 that inhibits IL-15 and IL-2 signaling through the low affinity IL-2 receptor (comprised of CD122 and the common gamma subunit, CD132) while sparing IL-2 signaling through the high affinity IL-2 receptor (comprised of CD122, CD132 and the alpha receptor subunit for IL-2, CD25) expressed by regulatory T cells.
-This leads to reduced pathogenic T{RM} cell numbers in diseased tissue, as well as reduced numbers of cell types that are particularly dependent on IL-15 and/or IL-2 signaling, such as NK cells and certain CD8 T cell subsets, with the potential to achieve and maintain remission of inflammation through the elimination of these disease-causing cells, while sparing regulatory T cells.
+IL-15 and IL-2 signaling mediate the proliferation and survival of NK cells and certain CD8 T cell subsets.
+ANB033 is an antibody designed with an affinity to CD122 that inhibits IL-15 and IL-2 signaling through the low affinity IL-2 receptor (comprised of CD122 and the common gamma subunit, CD132) while sparing IL-2 signaling through the high affinity IL-2 receptor (comprised of CD122, CD132 and the alpha receptor subunit for IL-2, CD25) expressed by regulatory T cells.
+This leads to the potential to achieve and maintain remission of inflammation through the reduction of disease-causing NK cells and certain CD8 T cell subsets, while sparing regulatory T cells.
 By preventing the consumption of IL-2 by pathogenic cells that express the low affinity IL-2 receptor, circulating levels of IL-2 may increase, potentially enhancing regulatory T cell numbers that express the high affinity IL-2 receptor in the setting of inflammation.
-We anticipate submitting an IND for a Phase 1 clinical trial with ANB033 during the first half of 2024.
+We anticipate submitting an IND for a Phase 1 clinical trial with ANB033 during the second quarter of 2024.